Falcarius: Skull

 The head anatomy of Falcarius is partially known.
 The skull was small and elongated.
-With its long neck, Falcarius could apparently reach about 1.5 m off the ground to munch leaves or fruit.
+With its long neck, Falcarius could apparently reach about 1.5 m off the ground to munch leaves or fruit, possibly higher.
 The teeth numbered at least sixteen in the maxilla of the upper jaw.
 The dentary (part of the lower jaw) carried twenty-eight teeth.
 Its small leaf-shaped and very finely serrated maxillary teeth indicate that it consumed plant material.
 The front-most five teeth of the lower jaw are much longer, straighter and more pointed though, and might indicate a partially omnivorous diet including meat, e.g. small animals such as lizards.
 In the back of the head, the braincase was relatively large.
 Its lower elements were moderately inflated by pneumatised, hollowed-out, bone tissue.
 The large skull opening in the snout, the fenestra antorbitalis, is positioned in a depression which reaches the side of the nasal bone.
 There are at least five pairs of conical teeth in the front of the lower jaws.
 These teeth are hollowed-out at the inside.
 On the underside of the vertebrae of the neck there is a depression with at the mid-line a ridge.
 On the underside of the braincase there is a well-developed depression, the recessus basisphenoidalis.
 At the back of the head there are deep depressions below the occipital condyle and on the subotics, each with several pneumatic grooves.